Skip to content

 Computed Derive their contents entirely from upstream DataJoint tables Yes

-Workflow Normalization¶
+Workflow normalization¶

 "Every table represents an entity type created at a specific workflow step, and all attributes describe that entity as it exists at that step."

-Entity Integrity¶
+Entity integrity¶

-When upstream data is deleted, dependent results cascade-delete automatically—including associated objects in external storage.
+All data is represented as well-formed entity sets with primary keys identifying each entity uniquely.
+When upstream data is deleted, dependent results cascade-delete automatically — including associated objects in external storage.
 To correct errors, you delete, reinsert, and recompute, ensuring every result represents a consistent computation from valid inputs.

 DataJoint provides a five-operator algebra: